ibm-cloud-docs/sell/ts-validate-terraform.md

 When you try to onboard a Terraform template to the {{site.data.keyword.cloud}} catalog, the validation process fails because the correct version of the Terraform template isn't specified.
 {: shortdesc}

-The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or deliver your third-party software for free.
-If you have questions, contact us at cloud.onboarding@ibm.com.
-{: beta}

 The following error is displayed when you try to validate that the Terraform template can be installed on the target infrastructure:
 {: tsSymptoms}